PRESERVATION KENTUCKY PROGRAMS

 Since 2012, the RHDI was folded into the Education and Outreach Coodinator position's job tasks and was discontinued in 2013 due to a lack of funding.
 PK continues to offer a portion of this programming through current staff positions.

-Preservation Kentucky honors our leaders throughout the state through our Preservation Leaders awards program.
+Preservation Leader Awards Preservation Kentucky honors our leaders throughout the state through our Preservation Leader Awards Program.
 Congratulations to our 2013 Preservation Leaders, honored at our Annual Meeting and Awards Ceremony in Covington on April 20, 2013.
 For detailed criteria on our awards program, please click here.
 Photos of the ceremony are available here.

 The Linda Bruckheimer Award for Excellence in Rural Preservation